 "Luke!"
 A blue haired girl called, running over to him.

 "Hey Leyla.
 What's up?"
 Aluca asked, jogging over to her.

 "I heard you shifted!
 That's so cool!
 What colors your wolf?
 Why do you think you shifted now?"
 Leyla was full of questions.

 - Do you know if anyone has had any China Aster lately?- Aluca sent to her over the link.

 -No. We haven't had those since Easter.- Leyla answered.

 This is an interactive story!
 Now you choose:

 Should Aluca explain

 Should Aluca keep quiet?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Meshelle FrandsenWrite a Review